Skip to main content

 Because of the requirements of the provisions of ZPSto-2 regarding the price of the universal service, which must be cost-based, efficient, non-discriminatory, etc., universal service providers must keep separate accounting records that clearly separate the services that are part of the universal service from those that are not.
 The principle of cost-base accounting must be strictly adhered to.

 The system of separate accounting must be compliant with the provisions of ZPSto-2.
 The Agency verifies compliance in cooperation with an independent organization, such as an auditor.
-The Agency occasionally publishes reports on compliance.
+The agency published its latest report on July 17, 2015.

 Prohibition of subsidizing